QutEcoacoustics/audio-analysis/AudioAnalysis/README.md

 - All well used Action declarations (`AnalysisPrograms\Production\Actions.cs`)
 	- Including:
 		- names (the names listed by usage)
-		- arguments (properties/argument avaialbility or format)
+		- arguments (properties/argument availability or format)

 #Matlab